abhisek-roy/onepageapp/README.md

 node src/server/server.js
 ```

-The application will be available at http://localhost:54040
+The application will be available at http://localhost:50083

 ## Server Options

+All servers will be available at http://localhost:50083

 - `src/server/server.js`: Main server with persistent storage
 - `src/server/basic-server.js`: Basic server with persistent storage